destbreso/cheatset/nestjs-ddd.md

 * **Define the microservice**: Define the microservice using the NestJS framework.
 This microservice should use the controllers, domain services, and repositories to handle the incoming requests and responses, and to interact with the database.

-### Example: implement a microservice with NestJS, TypeORM, and DDD
+### Example: simple microservice with NestJS, TypeORM, and DDD

 * Define the domain entities: